 Gary was introduced to turbofan aircraft while working for Craig Schulz of Woodstock Aviation flying a Citation 501 (flight department motto: “We fly for Peanuts”).
 Two years later, Gary was hired by Korbel Champagne Cellars as a captain on their new Citation 550 aircraft, then served as Chief Pilot for their Citation 650 and 750 aircraft, holding the position with Korbel for over 30 years.

 Leisure time activities include reading, hiking, kayaking, traveling with his spouse, Jani, assisting former students with currency requirements, and coming to terms with his Border Collie, Cooper.

-Gary and Jani enjoy time with their daughters and families, including young grandsons, Rye, Korbin, and Emmett.
+Gary and Jani enjoy time with their daughters and families, including young grandsons, Rye, Korbin, Emmett and Alberto.

 Patrick Valenzuela has been flying professionally since 2004.
 He holds an Airline Transport Pilot Certificate and has over 6,000 accident- and incident-free hours.
 He is type rated in the G-IV, EMB-135/145, as well as SIC in the CL-65, CL-600, and Citation II.
 Patrick has numerous hours in light twin-engine and single-engine aircraft.